pingfu/pingfu.github.io/tools/youtube.md

         const playedVideosContainer = document.querySelector('#playedVideos tbody');
         playedVideosContainer.innerHTML = '';

-        // Sort: untagged first (by timestamp desc), then by group, then by timestamp within groups playedVideos.sort((a, b) => {
+        // Sort: untagged first (by timestamp desc), then by group, then by notes within groups playedVideos.sort((a, b) => {
             const aHasGroup = a.group && a.group.trim();
             const bHasGroup = b.group && b.group.trim();